apollographql/apollo-runtime/README.md

 The MCP Server included in this container is currently experimental and as such **should not be used in a production environment**.
 For more information see [here](https://www.apollographql.com/docs/graphos/resources/feature-launch-stages#experimental)

-If you wish to enable it for testing purposes then set the environment variable `ENABLE_MCP_SERVER` when running the container.
+If you wish to enable it for testing purposes then set the environment variable `MCP_ENABLE` when running the container.

 ```shell